-- Body condition management: - Body condition determines the desired feeding levels during gestation. - Use a caliper to score and maximize the number of sows in ideal body condition at farrowing. - Early gestation: - Do not feed under maintenance and do not feed over two times of maintenance or over 10 Mcal of ME/d. - Check individual feed intake, mainly for gilts and parity 1 sows, in the first few days after being group-housed and fed through electronic sow feeding systems. - If aggressive behavior is observed right after grouping, consider providing increased feed per sow or gilt with a maximum of 7 lbs. - Late gestation: - Obtain caliper reading and feed according to body condition as recommended.
-If unable to obtain it, maintain feeding level from previous periods. - Peripartum: - Feed lactation diet the same level as sows were fed in gestation. - Increased feeding frequency has been shown to reduce stillborn rate when farrowing assistance is limited.
+- Body condition management: - Body condition determines the desired feeding levels for sows during gestation. - PIC does not recommend categorizing and feeding gilts by body condition. - Use a caliper to score and maximize the number of sows in ideal body condition at farrowing. - Early gestation: - Do not feed under maintenance and do not feed over two times of maintenance or over 10 Mcal of ME/d. - Check individual feed intake, mainly for gilts and P1 sows, in the first few days after being group-housed and fed through electronic sow feeding systems.
+In the stanchion/free access systems, identify and check low competitive females in each pen daily when dropping feed. - If aggressive behavior is observed right after grouping, consider providing an extra 3 kg/d for no longer than five days. - Late gestation: - Obtain caliper reading and feed according to body condition as recommended.
+If unable to obtain it, maintain feeding level from previous periods. - Consider increasing the base feeding level by up to 0.75 Mcal ME or 0.55 Mcal NE/d for P2+ sows (third gestation+) during late gestation, when they are the heaviest and thus require more feed for maintenance. - Peripartum: - Feed lactation diet the same level as sows were fed in gestation. - Increased feeding frequency has been shown to reduce stillborn rate when farrowing assistance is limited.